 The original "Legion of the Eagle" was a military unit of the Roman Empire tasked with defending the Empire against the barbarians and refers to the Legio IX Hispana (Spanish Legion), which was founded by Julius Caesar and re-activated by Caesar Augustus.
 It served mainly in Spain, Britain, and Germany.
 Their principal headquarters became York, and their mascot was the eagle.
 They earned their name, Hispana (Hispanic), during the Cantabrian Wars in Spain.
 Its Spanish home is León, its Germanic home is Speyer in the historic Duchy of Franconia, and its Italian home is Aquilea in the historic sovereign Patriarchate of Aquilea in Imperial Italy.
 The Legion was formally consecreated to Our Lord in 2020.
 In addition to the patronage of Christ, the patron saint of the Legion is Saint Patrick, the British Roman best known as Apostle to the Irish.
 The principle feast days are those of Corpus Christi, the Sacred Heart, and St. Patrick.

 Through the gift of Emperor Constantine the Great, the Roman Church became heir and successor to the Roman Empire.
 The Christian knights defended the Church, in part through the Crusades against the infidels.
-The Most Honourable Legion of the Eagle is under the patronage of the Anglican Patriarchate (Anglican Rite Roman Catholic Church) and the leadership of the Etrurian Royal Household.
-Membership is limited to 10 Companions of Honour, in addition to the Companions of Justice (hereditary), and no more than 15 Supernumerary Companions (ad honorem).
-Companions are generally required to be Catholic and of noble lineage and to have rendered significant service at a high level to the Church or to humanity in general.
-Companions in all categories are considered honourary cousins to His Holiness and Eminence the Papa-Prince of Rome.
+The Most Honourable Legion of the Eagle was joined with the Orders of St. Stephen and Mary Immaculate in 2021 and is under the patronage of the Anglican Patriarchate (Anglican Rite Roman Catholic Church) and the leadership of the Etrurian Royal Household.
+Because all Companions in all categories are considered honourary cousins to His Holiness and Eminence the Papa-Prince of Rome, today all Bailiffs and Knights/Dames Grand Cross are likewise considered honourary cousins to His Holiness and Eminence the Papa-Prince of Rome.

-The Florentine Service Order and the Order of Merit are extensions of the Legion of the Eagle of Christ.
-They recognise significant service and merit respectively.
+The Florentine Service Order and the Order of Merit recognise significant service and merit respectively.
 The Order of Merit is limited to no more than ten living members.